 During fine-needle aspiration, a special needle is inserted into a breast lump and any fluid is removed (aspirated).
 Ultrasound — a procedure that uses sound waves to create images of your ...

 No treatment is necessary for fluid-filled (simple) breast cysts.
 If you haven't reached menopause, your doctor may recommend closely monitoring a breast cyst to see if it resolves on its own.

 If you have a breast cyst, you may need to have fluid drained more than once.
 Recurrent or new cysts are common.
 However, if the cyst is persistent through two to three menstrual cycles and increasing in size, you should see your doctor for evaluation with an ultrasound.

 To minimize discomfort associated with breast cysts, you might try these measures:

 Evening primrose oil is a fatty acid (linoleic acid) supplement that's available over-the-counter.
-Some evidence suggests that evening primrose oil, taken alone or in combination with vitamin E, may help minimize cyclic breast pain that can be associated with breast cysts.
-Although the exact mechanism isn't clear, experts believe that women deficient in linoleic acid are more sensitive to hormonal fluctuations during the menstrual cycle, resulting in breast pain associated with breast cysts.
+A few small studies suggest that evening primrose oil may help minimize menstrual cycle breast pain, sometimes associated with breast cysts.
+But evidence isn't conclusive, and more research is needed.
+Although the exact mechanism isn't clear, some experts believe that women deficient in linoleic acid are more sensitive to hormonal fluctuations during the menstrual cycle, resulting in breast pain.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.